Nice to meet you.

 You might have work policies in place to support parents, including having a nursing room on-site or creating a solid work-from-home policy.
 But knowing you have permission to work flexible hours and actually feeling like you can do it is another issue entirely.

 For example, if your company has a room for nursing mothers, your nursing employees should know they’re entitled to use it as needed during the workday without being penalized.
-But having a designated room and telling employees they can stick to their pumping and feeding schedule (which means they can turn down the invite if a manager schedules a meeting during designated feeding time) are two separate actions.
+However, having a designated room and telling employees they can stick to their pumping and feeding schedule (which means they can turn down the invite if a manager schedules a meeting during designated feeding time) are two separate actions.

 Clarifying to your whole company how employees can use benefits, and its company culture, will help everyone feel more comfortable and appreciate having them in place, including employees without children who plan to raise them in the future.